Documentation

 4) Generate S3-Compatible Temporary Credentials using AD/LDAP Credentials

-MinIO requires clients authenticate using AWS Signature Version 4 protocol with support for the deprecated Signature Version 2 protocol.
+MinIO requires clients to authenticate using AWS Signature Version 4 protocol with support for the deprecated Signature Version 2 protocol.
 Specifically, clients must present a valid access key and secret key to access any S3 or MinIO administrative API, such as PUT, GET, and DELETE operations.

 POST https://minio.example.net?Action=AssumeRoleWithLDAPIdentity